-Dr. Benjamin Boren, Coordinator of Keyboard Studies at CSU Stanislaus, teaches the majority of the classes.
+Joyce Lin-Davies, a graduate in piano performance and pedagogy from Indiana and Northwestern Universites, teaches the majority of the classes.
 Depending upon the number of students enrolled, other highly qualified pianists teach as well.

 Yes, for a small additional fee, students can receive a private lesson which is usually scheduled during the lunch break.
 However, the lessons are provided on a first-come, first-served basis and there is a limited number of lesson times available.

 7. How much practice time will I have?

 There are two hours scheduled for practice each day.
 You are welcome to practice during lunch and at other open times as well if you wish.
 Keep in mind that there may be times when other activities are scheduled for everyone in the evening and you may not be allowed to be in the music building without supervision.

 8. What kind of pianos are available?